Why Meme Marketing doesn’t work for your business

 5. BarkBox

 The New York-based company has made memes a great way of engaging with its online followers.
-Sharing their love for dogs through memes turned out to be a good strategy to stay relevant on social media.
+Sharing their love for dogs through memes was a good strategy to stay relevant on social media.

 barkbox meme marketing